 I’ve always been interested in being able to measure weather data – you know, try to find that perfect week statistically for vacation in the Pacific Northwest (ha! there is NO perfect week).
 After pricing the various stations on the market I found they were pretty much beyond my means for home and hobby use.
 Fortunately I acquired a weather station made by MetOne Instruments that was going to be tossed (!).
 This project has been a great vehicle for learning programming using different languages.
-I originally wanted to learn about assembly language programming on the 8051 microcontroller (and its many cousins), and I thought developing weather station software based this chip in assembly language would be a fun learning project.
+I originally wanted to learn about assembly language programming on the 8051 microcontroller, and I thought developing weather station software based this chip in assembly language would be a fun learning project.
 Well, it was fun for a while…until I realized the scope of the project.
 I got the 8051 to address a 1-wire device, and I got the 1-wire search algorithm to work also.
 But then doing all the other stuff in assembly would be NUTS!

-Sensors for weather station, type, and output:
+Possible 1-wire sensors for the weather station, type, and output: